git-of-aj/az-305/Module-2.md

 # azure batch:  use to run large-scale parallel and high-performance computing (HPC) batch jobs efficiently in Azure
 Azure Batch creates and manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.
 There's no cluster or job scheduler software to install, manage, or scale.
 Instead, you use Batch APIs and tools, command-line scripts, or the Azure portal to configure, manage, and monitor your jobs.
+> It can Run parallel workloads = intrinsically parallel (also known as "embarrassingly parallel") ==>
+>  run independently, with each instance completing part of the work.
+> access some common data, but they don't communicate with other instances of the application. exmaple - https://learn.microsoft.com/en-us/azure/batch/batch-technical-overview#run-parallel-workloads

 ## concepts
 1. Job: Preparing a three-course dinner for your guests.|| A job is a collection of tasks.
 It manages how computation is performed by its tasks on the compute nodes in a pool (means group of computers)